List of The Young and the Restless characters introduced in the 2000s: Cameron Kirsten

 Cameron Kirsten first appeared on November 21, 2003, portrayed by Linden Ashby.
 Ashby departed from the role on August 12, 2004.
 After nearly twenty years, Ashby reprised the role on May 26, 2023.
 Ashby departed a month later when Cameron was killed off in the episode that aired on June 16 of that year.
 In 2024, Ashby was shortlisted for the Daytime Emmy Award for Outstanding Guest Performer in a Drama Series for his role as Cameron.
 On July 30, 2024, it was announced that Ashby would reprise the role of Cameron, beginning August 1, 2024, and exited once more on January 27 of the following year.

 In 2003, when Sharon Newman fled Genoa City after kissing Victor Newman, she went to Denver to find herself.
 While in a bar, she met Cameron Kirsten, and he instantly fell in love with her.
 He followed her up to her motel room, offering her wine all the while.
-They made love, and apparently, immediately afterwards he started abusing her by punching her in the face and trying to suffocate her with a pillow.
+They had sex, and apparently, immediately afterwards he started abusing her by punching her in the face and trying to suffocate her with a pillow.
 However, before he could finish the beating, he fell asleep.
 Given this chance of escape, Sharon left Denver and came back to her family in Genoa City.

 A year after these events, Cameron came to Genoa City to do a business deal with Newman Enterprises, Victor's company, now turned over to Nick Newman, Sharon's husband.
 While he was there, Cameron taunted and threatened Sharon, telling her that he would reveal to Nick what happened in Denver the year before unless she gave in to his wishes.
 Cameron then announced that he was planning a New Year's party and wanted Sharon to help him with it.
 Sharon said that she definitely would not do this, but, as Cameron had already told Nick about the party, there was nothing she could do.
 During the party, Cameron wrote down the address of a motel on the south side of Genoa City on the back of one of his business cards.
 He then gave it to Sharon, telling her that he wanted to meet her there after the party was over.
 Sharon felt that she had no choice but to do this, seeing as Cameron could tell Nick about Denver at any time.